shreytheshreyas/tp/docs/DeveloperGuide.md

 * members: An array list of members
 * projectName: The name of the project as a String object *projectDescription: The description of the project as a String object
-projectDeadline: The deadline of the project as a Local Date object Step 1: The user types the project command followed by the name of the project e.g. project n/Project One.
+projectDeadline: The deadline of the project as a Local Date object.

-1. The main Duke class will call the Parser class.
+Step 1: The user types the project command followed by the name of the project e.g. `project n/Project One`.
+The main Duke class will call the Parser class.

-2. The Parser class will check which state the app is in and will then call the appropriate class constructor.
+Step 2: The Parser class will check which state the app is in and will then call the appropriate class constructor.
 In this case, the Parser will call the ProjectCommand constructor.
 The ProjectCommand constructor will also check for the validity of the user’s input.

-3. The Parser class will then initialize a new instance of the ProjectCommand constructor with the project name “Project One” and return it back to the main Duke class.
+Step 3: The Parser class will then initialize a new instance of the ProjectCommand constructor with the project name “Project One” and return it back to the main Duke class.

-4. The Duke class will call the executeCommand function from the returned instance which will execute the command.
+Step 4: The Duke class will call the executeCommand function from the returned instance which will execute the command.
 * The executeCommand function will create a new Project instance
 * It will then add that instance to the static projects list.
 *  Lastly, it will call the printProjectCreated method from the Ui class and return it to the main Duke class.

-5. The Duke class will then receive the acknowledgement message and display it to the user in the terminal.
+Step 5: The Duke class will then receive the acknowledgement message and display it to the user in the terminal.
 The above is illustrated below in a sequence diagram.
 The sequence diagram will only encompass the sequence in the executeCommand function.

 The above is illustrated below in a sequence diagram.
 The sequence diagram will only encompass the sequence in the executeCommand function.

 <center><img src="https://i.ibb.co/xG48W0g/Figure8.png" ></center>

-## Deleting a project
+### **Deleting a project (Samuel Leow)**
 This section will explain the deletion of a specified project and how the objects interact with each other.

 The user can delete a specified project with the delete command.